Surjit Singh (footballer)

 Surjit Singh (born 3 April 1989) is an Indian professional footballer who plays as a defender for Salgaocar F.C.

 Career

 He played also for JCT FC and during the 2003/2004 Season on loan by Mohammedan S.C.
-He than returned in June 2004 from Mohammedan to JCT FC.
+He then returned in June 2004 from Mohammedan to JCT FC.
 Singh played a year after his return with JCT and moved in Summer 2006 to Punjab State Super League side Border Security Force.
 After five years left the Punjab State Super League club Border Security Force and signed for Mohun Bagan A.C.

 Salgaocar

 Singh made his professional debut for Salgaocar in the I-League on 19 October 2013 against Mumbai at the Balewadi Sports Complex; in which he came on as a substitute for Rahul Kumar in the 80th minute; as Salgaocar won the match 1–3.